We may earn money or products from the companies mentioned in this post.(Last Updated On: August 6, 2020)

 - Mint Leaves (to top)

-- Cut peaches into very small pieces, place in a pot with 5 cups lightly boiling water.
+- Cut peaches into very small pieces around the pit, place the pieces in a pot with 5 cups lightly boiling water.
 Add maple syrup and cook for 5-10 minutes.

 - Squish down peaches with a spoon or potato masher to release all the flavor.